agilecrm/agile-popups/README.md

 ####Noty Message
 This action displays a simple Noty popup on the web page at the specified location.
 You can use html tags for the content inside the popup.

-####Form on website
-Displays a predefined form on web page inside the modal window.
-You need to provide the ID for the form present in your html page.

 ### Campaign Actions

 #### Add to Campaign: